richardlam96/notepack/README.md

 Changes | _What changes do you need to make to existing code?_
-  Instead of commands to create a new "ticket", maybe add another parameter for a "mode", like "ticket" vs "feature".
+  Instead of commands to create a new "ticket", maybe add another parameter for a "mode", like "ticket" vs "feature", since they can really just be treated the same except testflows generally would have another layer of abstraction.
   "--new" == "--new-notepack"

+  The main difference in the testflows is the config files, which should be configured to the company's testflow documentation format, but also include the Testing Story section, mostly for myself and for presentation.

   Examples:
   >> ./notepack --new ticket/new_ticket